swannysec/swannysec.github.io/_posts/bedepoverlap.md

 ![IPs Enriched](https://swannysec.net/public/bedep8.jpg)

-At this point, I began working through new clusters of domains looking for new leads by checking whois records with PassiveTotal and looking for malware and other associated infrastructure with ThreatCrowd.
+From here, I began working through new clusters of domains looking for new leads by checking whois records with PassiveTotal and looking for malware and other associated infrastructure with ThreatCrowd.
 After hunting around for a while, I discovered the following indicator, with new domains discovered from it circled in red:

 ![New Cluster](https://swannysec.net/public/bedep9.jpg)